Estimated reading time: 5 minutes

-We’re starting a new theme this month with Mother Goose Time curriculum, called A to Zoo Animals.
+We’re starting a new theme this month with Experience Curriculum called A to Zoo Animals.
 How fun!
 We are loving this theme!
 I can’t promise to cover the whole alphabet of activities we do, but we’ll start with A is for Alligator.

 Each child gets a zoo photo booklet to keep at the end of the month.
 Each day we look at the animal card and talk about what we know about the animals.